AsterDY/gjson/README.md

 ### FastPath

 This option is used to cache parsed simple paths and search JSON path all-in-once in C funtions, to reduce the overhead of c-go interaction.
 By default, this option is disabled, because it will and comsumes a little more memory than default.
-You can disable it by set env `GJSON_FAST_PATH=1`
+You can disable it by set environment variable `GJSON_FAST_PATH=1`

 ### FastString

-By default, Gjson doesn't validate UTF8 when unescaping a string, thus string-value APIs' behavior are different from `encoding/json`.
-You change the behavior of it by below options:
+By default, Gjson doesn't validate UTF8 and doesn't use SIMD algorithm when unescaping a string, thus its string-value APIs' behavior are slow and different from `encoding/json`.
+You change the behaviors by setting below environment variable:

-- `GJSON_FAST_STRING=1`, string-value APIs' behavior will be same with [sonic/decoder](https://github.com/bytedance/sonic)'s default behavior, with 2~3X times of speed of original string-parsing.
+- `GJSON_FAST_STRING=1`: `SIMD-implemented` string parsing.
+The string-value APIs' behaviors will be same with [sonic/decoder](https://github.com/bytedance/sonic)'s default behavior, with 2~3X times of speed of default string-parsing.
-- `GJSON_FAST_STRING=2`, string-value APIs' will validate UTF8, which is totally same with `encoding/json.Decode`, but the speed will be slower than default.
+- `GJSON_FAST_STRING=2`, `SIMD-implemented` string parsing and utf8 validating.
+String-value APIs' behaviors will be totally same with `encoding/json.Decode` and also faster than default.

 ### Benchmark